 “You dodged me.
 I thought I had you.”

 Iset smiled and launched her body forward, but at the last moment she got down and tried to kick Harz's feet.
-He saw the feint and jumped.
+But he saw the feint and jumped.
 Iset hit a wardrobe instead, but she quickly got up and attacked Harz who had just landed on the floor.
 Iset punched him and Harz got her with an elbow strike.
 They both fell into the ground.

 “What's all this noise about?”
 Athi had just entered the module.
 “What has happened?
 Why are you fighting?”